Authentication Options

 lnms config:set auth_mechanism mysql

-User levels and User account type
+Built-in user roles and User account type

 -